Table of content

 Can’t figure out what Areas of Knowledge - TOK, IB expects of you?
-Wondering what the effective way of going about your TOK course, primarily Areas of Knowledge is?
+Wondering what the effective way of going about your TOK course, primarily Areas of Knowledge, is?
 Want to know how to explore the different IB Areas of Knowledge?
-Still, confused about where to start when it comes to your IB Areas of Knowledge subsection of TOK?
+Still, confused about where to start regarding your IB Areas of Knowledge subsection of TOK?

 Worry not!
-If you stand baffled when it comes to IB Areas of Knowledge, you are exactly where you should be!
+If you stand baffled about IB Areas of Knowledge, you are exactly where you should be!

-The Theory of Knowledge, a mandatory core subject in the IB focuses on shaping learners for the future and expects students to answer abstract, thought-provoking questions which stimulate their minds.
-Questions ranging from “What is the purpose of knowledge?” to “How do we know things?” are attended to in the duration of this course.
+The Theory of Knowledge, a mandatory core subject in the IB, focuses on shaping learners for the future and expects students to answer abstract, thought-provoking questions which stimulate their minds.
+Questions ranging from “What is the purpose of knowledge?” to “How do we know things?” are attended to during this course.

-The IB TOK essay is more often than not a nightmare we wish we could avoid but the truth is, it’s not more than what you make it seem like!
-The only way through is recognising the light at the end of the tunnel, and that light is none other than understanding the eight areas of knowledge intensively and using the knowledge to our advantage to make viable and structured arguments.
+The IB TOK essay is more often than not a nightmare we wish we could avoid, but the truth is, it’s not more than what you make it seem like!
+The only way through is to recognize the light at the end of the tunnel.
+That light is none other than understanding the eight areas of knowledge intensively and using the ability to our advantage to make viable and structured arguments.

-Before you scroll, you might want to check out our new ultimate IB TOK Essay Guide to get rid of that frustration and get a step closer to nailing that IB TOK Essay!
+Before you scroll, check out our new ultimate IB TOK Essay Guide to eliminate that frustration and get a step closer to nailing that IB TOK Essay!
 And right before we deal with our essay, why not catch up on some IB TOK Presentation hacks!
-Here’s the link to our IB TOK Presentation Guide and we cannot wait for you to gain that confidence for your IB TOK!
+Here’s the link to our IB TOK Presentation Guide, and we cannot wait for you to gain that confidence for your IB TOK!